-Harvard University Process for DMCA Notification Response
+Harvard University Process for DMCA Notifications

 The process for responding to DMCA notices was developed in consultation with the Harvard Schools; each has a designated DMCA contact for local implementation.

-When a DMCA notice is received, the University’s DMCA agent identifies the School, office, or residential area associated with the IP-address specified in the notice and works with the School's local DMCA agent to determine the owner of the machine identified in the notice.
+When a DMCA notice is received, the University’s DMCA agent identifies the School, office, or residential area associated with the IP address specified in the notice and works with the School's local DMCA agent to determine the owner of the machine identified in the notice.

 Once the School traces the DMCA notice to a specific user, the user is notified that the DMCA notice has been received and that he or she may be found, subject to the user's defense, to have violated the School’s policies with respect to copyrights and use of its networks.